History of the FIFA World Cup: 1960s

 The 1966 World Cup, hosted by England, was the first to embrace marketing, featuring a mascot and official logo for the first time.
 The trophy was stolen in the run-up to the tournament but was found a week later by a dog named "Pickles".
-South Africa was banned for violating the anti-discrimination charter (apartheid).
-The ban remained in effect until 1992 when the South Africa Football Association was finally accepted by FIFA.
+South Africa was banned due to the apartheid regime that governed the country at the time.
+The ban remained in effect until 1992 when the South Africa Football Association had their ban repealed by FIFA after the end of racial discrimination.
 The qualifying rounds of the tournament saw a controversy when the African nations decided to withdraw in protest of only one qualifying place allocated by FIFA to the regions of Asia, Oceania and Africa.
-The eventual qualifiers from the zone, North Korea, became the first Asian team to reach the quarter-finals, eliminating Italy in the process.
-England won the tournament, although João Havelange (former FIFA president from 1974 to 1998) claimed that the 1966 and 1974 World Cups were fixed so that England and Germany would win respectively.
-Geoff Hurst became the first player to score a hat-trick in a World Cup Final and Eusébio, whose team Portugal were taking part in their first World Cup, was the tournament top-scorer, with nine goals to his name.
+The eventual qualifiers from the zone, North Korea, became the first Asian team to reach the quarter-finals, eliminating Italy in the group stages, before being eliminated by also debutants Portugal 5-3 in the quarter-finals.
+Defending champions Brazil were eliminated in the group stage.
+England won the tournament with a 4-2 win over West Germany in extra time.
+Geoff Hurst became the first player to score a hat-trick in a World Cup final.
+Eusébio from Portugal was the tournament top-scorer, with nine goals to his name.

+João Havelange, the Brazilian FIFA president from 1974 to 1998, later claimed that the 1966 and 1974 World Cups were fixed so that England and Germany would win respectively.